tamrinotte/dnscope/README.md

 # DNScope
 ![DNScopeLogo](https://raw.githubusercontent.com/tamrinotte/dnscope/python/app_images/dnscope_logo.png)

-DNScope is a lightweight, reconnaissance utility designed for cybersecurity professionals, penetration testers, and digital investigators.
-The tool automates DNS and WHOIS metadata gathering for any target domain, providing a comprehensive snapshot of its public-facing infrastructure.
+DNScope is a lightweight reconnaissance utility designed for cybersecurity professionals, penetration testers, and digital investigators.
+The tool automates domain related metadata retrieval, DNS enumeration, and directory enumeration, providing a comprehensive snapshot of a target domain’s public-facing infrastructure and accessible directories.

 It enumerates vital information including the domain's IP address, MX records, nameservers, WHOIS registration data, and performs subdomain brute-forcing using a customizable wordlist.
 With both human-readable and JSON output options, DNScope is ideal for integrating into automated recon pipelines or performing quick situational awareness checks during engagements.